Dramatic cityscape backdrop with three people in a tense thriller setting.

 Channel 4

 Psychological thriller fans, you won’t want to miss Maya!
-This new six-part drama follows mother Anna (Daisy Haggard, Boat Story) and daughter Maya as they are forced to leave their London lives behind and enter witness protection to escape a dangerous threat.
+This new six-part drama follows mother Anna (Daisy Haggard, Boat Story) and daughter Maya (Bella Ramsey, The Last of Us) as they are forced to leave their London lives behind and enter witness protection to escape a dangerous threat.
 As they try to adjust to their new identities and new reality, the trauma of their past begins to creep up on them…

 Secret Service